 This paper presents a new unified approach for the aeroelastic analysis of a bridge structure by approximating each component of the aerodynamic transfer functions in frequency domain.
 Using this approximation, the equation of motion for an aeroelastic system becomes a set of simple second-order differential equations in the time domain.
 The coefficients of the second-order polynomial are determined through minimization of weighted errors between the exact and approximated aerodynamic transfer function in the frequency domain.
-The validity of the proposed method is demonstrated by applying to an idealized cable-supported structure.
+The validity of the proposed method is demonstrated by applying to the section model of wind tunnel test.

-2. An Approximated Approach for the Aeroelastic Analysis
+2. A Unified Approach for the Aeroelastic Analysis

-2.1 Equation of motion of a cable bridge under wind action
+2.1 Equation of motion of a section model